-- ✓ Prevention of an explosive atmosphere in the buses engines compartment by means of leak monitoring of the hydrogen supply line. - ✓ Continuous monitoring of the air and a powerful ventilation system inside of service facilities. - ✓ Prevention of ignition sources due to the explosion-protected design of electrical devices ...
+- \checkmark Prevention of an explosive atmosphere in the buses engines compartment. - ✓ Continuous monitoring of the air and a powerful ventilation system inside of service facilities.

+✓ Prevention due to the explosion-protected design of electrical devices ...

-According to previous, the selected $CGH_2$ cylinders for working pressure of 35 MPa or 70 MPa used for bus prototype are equipped with automatic valve type BV-350, Figure 6, or BV-700 [5].
+According to previous, the selected CGH_2 cylinders for working pressure of 35 MPa or 70 MPa used for bus prototype are equipped with automatic valve type BV-350, Figure 6, or BV-700 [5].
 Automatic cylinders' valves are equipped with Pressure Relief Devices (PRD), with ultra-fast activation and high flow.
-Cylinders are also equipped with electric shut-off valves with unique stop fill function to stop and open the $CGH_2$ flow in fuel line.
+Cylinders are also equipped with electric shut-off valves with unique stop fill function to stop and open the CGH_2 flow in fuel line.
 In the valve is integrated temperature sensor with thermal switch that quickly respond to increasing temperatures more than 110 $^{\circ}C$ as fire protection.
 That is so called Temperature triggered Pressure Relief Device (TPRD).

-Figure 6 Automatic cylinders' valve type BV-350
+Figure 6: Automatic cylinders' valve type BV-350